AI-sandbox/gnomix/src/Gnofix/README.md

 ## Method

-Gnofix uses a trained smoother from Gnomix to estimate the probability of a given sequence being from the distribution of a human haplotype (correctly phased) and leverages those estimates to iteratively switch parts along the haplotypes to ultimately find the most probable one.
+Gnofix uses a trained smoother from G-Nomix to estimate the probability of a given sequence being from the distribution of a human haplotype (correctly phased) and leverages those estimates to iteratively switch parts along the haplotypes to ultimately find the most probable one.

 ![Gnofix Diagram](figures/diagram_resized.png)
 - (a) Maternal and paternal haplotypes at a given iteration and a given step of Gnofix.
 Dashed box marks the scope.